rjsamson/Stackfooter/README.md

 ## TODO

   * ~~Performance improvements in the Venue GenServer~~
+  * ~~Full API compatibility~~
   * Websockets
   * Settlement Desk for position tracking
   * Web interface for setup and control

+## Thanks

+Thanks to danielvf and amtiskaw for some pointers, and again to amtiskaw for the excellent test script to work out some last minute inconsistencies.
+Also, big thanks to patio11 for making Stockfighter!